superwomyn/duo/README.md

 duo
 ===

-Duo is an MVC open source framework written in PHP
+Duo is an MVC open source framework that I wrote in PHP to support the launch of Well Crafted.